Course Content

 Why is Physics Important in Game Development?

-Physics is integral to creating immersive and believable gaming experiences.
+Physics is crucial for creating immersive and believable gaming experiences.
 It adds an extra layer of realism and interactivity that draws players deeper into the game world.
 Imagine a racing game without realistic handling physics or a platformer without accurate jumping and collision detection – the experience would feel flat and unconvincing.

 Key Components of Physics in Game Development